-The Black Country, in the West Midlands, is roughly made up of towns within the four Metropolitan Boroughs of Dudley, Sandwell, Walsall and Wolverhampton – although you won’t find any official borders on the map, or any two Yam Yams that agree on it!
+The Black Country, in the West Midlands, is roughly made up of towns within the four Metropolitan Boroughs of Dudley, Sandwell, Walsall and Wolverhampton,

-Black Country day is on 14 July – this day was chosen as its considered to be the date of the inception of the Newcomen engine, the first commercially successful engine.
+Black Country Day is celebrated on 14 July, considered the date of the inception of the Newcomen engine, the first commercially successful engine.